grafalex82/ut88/README.md

 - "Micron" full screen text editor
 - "Micron" assembler

 The OS does not offer a specific API layering (like CP/M does).
 It is still a mix of hardware related functions (keyboard, display, tape recorder), middleware (e.g. line editing function), and high level programs (e.g. interactive assembler).
-At the same time text editor and assembler are separate programs that can potentially work on other systems.
+At the same time text editor and assembler are separate programs that can potentially work on other systems with minor modifications.

 The UT-88 comes as a [single bootstrap binary](tapes/UT88.rku).
-It assumes that user will switch off Monitor ROM (and other ROMs if any), and enable RAM at the same addresses instead.
+It assumes that the user will switch off Monitor ROM (and other ROMs, if any), and enable RAM at the same addresses instead.
 When the system is reconfigured (on the fly), the bootstrap program will copy OS parts to their dedicated locations.

 The following describes memory map in UT-88 OS configuration (assuming OS parts are already loaded by the bootstrap program):
 - `0x0000` - `0xbfff` is general purpose RAM.
 Some of the parts of this range have special meaning:
   - `0x3000` - `0x9fff` - text area.
-Used by Editor for the edited text, and by Assembler for source code.
+Used by Editor for the edited text, and by Assemblers for source code.
   - `0xa000` - `0xbfff` - default area for binary code produced by assembler
 - `0xc000`-`0xcaff` - additional part of the Monitor, including some [additional functions](doc/disassembly/ut88os_monitor2.asm), [interactive assembler/disassembler](doc/disassembly/ut88os_asm_disasm.asm), and some other development tools.
 - `0xcb00`-`0xd7ff` - ['Micron' text editor](doc/disassembly/ut88os_editor.asm)